HomeBlogEpisode 4: ORB After The Audit

 • surviving branch narrow and specific

 That is the correct tone.
-If you publish ORB work honestly, this is what readers need to see: not just the one cluster that looked okay, but the larger space that failed.
+If you publish ORB work honestly, this is what readers need to see: the failed space beside the one cluster that looked okay, but the larger space that failed.

 Why This Week Matters